This indispensable book includes:

 My pastor is on Coumadin (warfarin).
 Can he eat black eyed peas?
 Yes, it’s a staple in the Southeast diet.
 I found black beans and other common peas on your guide – but not the black eyed peas.
 THANKS!!

-Having grown up in the south I am not sure what I would do without being able to eat blackeyes.
+Having grown up in the South I am not sure what I would do if I couldn't eat blackeyes.
 The USDA refers to these as cowpeas and they are in the legume family (making them terrific for the heart).
 There's about 100 calories in a half cup of cooked blackeyes and best of all there's very little Vitamin K.

 Tell your pastor to enjoy them.
 Here's a Dr. Gourmet recipe for a black eyed pea salad.